Umpqua National Forest > Douglas County Fire Patrol 25S-8W-5

 October 16, 1943: The Army de-activated this AWS station effective 1800 hours.

 July 13, 1950: "Peggy Meacham, who has been transferred from Mt.
 Scott lookout to Bateman lookout, is home at present.
 The road to Bateman lookout is impassable because of rains."
 (News-Review)

-1958:The radio number for this lookout was 571.
-Telephone connections were via Pacific Telephone to Roseburg Headquarters.
+1958:The radio number for this lookout, 571.
+Telephone connections via Pacific Telephone to Roseburg Headquarters.

 June 29, 1960: "Miss Leta Petheram left last week for her post at Bateman Lookout for the summer.
 She attended the three day forestry school held at Little River Camp earlier in the week."
 (The News-Review)

-1965: The lookout was not staffed this year and discontinued after fire season.
-The lookout house was dismantled.
+1965: The lookout not staffed this year and discontinued after fire season.
+The lookout house dismantled.

 National Geodetic Survey

 DESIGNATION - BATEMAN LOOKOUT TOWER PID - PC1041 STATE/COUNTY- OR/DOUGLAS COUNTRY - US USGS QUAD - KELLY BUTTE (1990)